-Since becoming Chairman, he has taken JCB from a one-factory operation in Staffordshire with a turnover of £43 million to a global business with 22 plants around the world employing 12,500 people making over 300 different products.
-Recent results speak for themselves - JCB reported a turnover of £2.62 billion in 2016 and earnings of £287 million.
+Since becoming Chairman, he has taken JCB from a one-factory operation in Staffordshire with a turnover of £43 million to a global business with 22 plants around the world employing over 18,000 people making over 300 different products.
+Recent results speak for themselves - JCB reported a record turnover of £4.4 billion in 2022 and profit before tax of £501.6m.
 A new £63m factory was opened in Brazil in 2012 and two new factories costing £62 million were opened in Jaipur, India during 2014.
 A sixth factory in the coastal state of Gujarat opened in 2022.

 JCB may be the world’s third largest construction equipment manufacturer by volume, but its Chairman remains firmly committed to manufacturing in Britain.
-With 6,000 employees in its 11 factories in the UK exporting over 75% of production, JCB generates export revenues of £1.35bn and makes a positive contribution to the nation’s trade balance.
+With 7,500 employees in its 11 factories in the UK exporting over 75% of production, JCB generates export revenues of £1.35bn and makes a positive contribution to the nation’s trade balance.
 In fact, an independent analysis by Oxford Economics has calculated that JCB contributes £1.4 billion to national GDP, £555 million to the Exchequer and 24,000 jobs overall to the UK economy.
 JCB opened a new £50 million factory in Uttoxeter in 2021 to manufacture cabs for its UK - manufactured machines.

 Lord Bamford has held some key positions in British society over the years but it is for his many business achievements that he has achieved the most recognition, including National Westminster Young Exporter of the Year (1972), The Guardian Young Businessman of the Year (1979) and Chevalier de l’Ordre National du Merite (1989).
 He was knighted by Her Majesty The Queen in 1990 and awarded the Commendatore al merito della Repubblica Italiana in 1995.